-The cheapest phone in our round up, the VTech ErisTerminal VSP715, still comes with all of the essential features you will need from a basic desk phone.
+The cheapest phone in our roundup, the VTech ErisTerminal VSP715, still comes with all of the essential features you will need from a basic desk phone.
 The VSP715 manages to hit all the check all the boxes for our list, yet sits right at the halfway mark of our price point.
 With only two SIP lines the V SP715 might not be ideal for all offices, but its long list of features seen even on the expensive models begs to differ.

 Two Ethernet ports, intercom support, an included 2.5mm headset jack as opposed to RJ9, and even a dedicated Web UI to fully customize your phone helps it regain some ground.

-As an enterprise focused phone, the GXP2130 lets you download your phone book of up to 2,000 items, and has a call log longer than most other phones – up to 500 records.
-This of course is all on top everything else you get with the GXP1630, like the four-way calling, dual gigabyte Ethernet port.
+As an enterprise-focused phone, the GXP2130 lets you download your phone book of up to 2,000 items and has a call log longer than most other phones – up to 500 records.
+This, of course, is all on top everything else you get with the GXP1630, like the four-way calling, dual gigabyte Ethernet port.
 Although, the GXP2130 seems to lose the former’s standalone record button.

-Snom offers an enterprise grade, yet entry level, phone comparable to the bigger names in the market.
-With four SIP connections it manages to even score a few points over less capable phones in the list.
-A four line display awards another check on the list for the Snom 710, and a built in XML minibrowser rivals some of Polycom’s offerings.
+Snom offers an enterprise-grade, yet entry-level, phone comparable to the bigger names in the market.
+With four SIP connections, it manages to even score a few points over less capable phones in the list.
+A four-line display awards another check on the list for the Snom 710, and a built-in XML minibrowser rivals some of Polycom’s offerings.

 Remote management and provisioning is a nice feature for admins that want to stay on top of their systems from anywhere.
-The 710 does have Electronic hook support for wireless headsets, but only has a RJ4 jack for standard headsets, or a 4pin connector for Snom EHS Advanced headsets.
+The 710 does have Electronic hook support for wireless headsets, but only has an RJ4 jack for standard headsets, or a 4pin connector for Snom EHS Advanced headsets.
 Although, the addition of a 1000 entry local phone book is a bonus compared to the slimmer directories other models.
 Five programmable keys is another notable detail.

 |Cisco SPA 303||Polycom VVX 201||Polycom VVX 300||Polycom SoundPoint IP 321||Panasonic KX HDV130||VTech ErisTerminal VSP75||Grandstream GXP 1630||Grandstream GXP 2130 v2||Snom 710||Yealink SIP-T41P|